CanArslanDev/vscode-easytags-extension/README.md

 </div>

 ## How does it work?
-Press F1 or Control+Shift+P (Windows) / Options+Shift+P on your keyboard, then type EasyTags in the search section of the menu, and you can see the commands related to the plugin.
+Press F1 or Control+Shift+P (Windows) / Options+Shift+P (Mac )on your keyboard, then type EasyTags in the search section of the menu, and you can see the commands related to the plugin.

 ## Requirements
 It does not require any requirements, you just need to open a new editor.